 When my son was smaller we had a large piece of Lycra (any stretchy fabric would do).
 He would lie in the middle of the fabric and with an adult at each end we would swing him.
 This was brilliant when we were teaching him to request using Picture Exchange Communication.

 I have a swivel office chair which is great for some spinning.
 The best physical thing we have is a trampoline in the garden, as soon as he comes home he has a good bounce.
 We got ours for free from a neighbour – check out local ads for second hand ones.

 Lights are great sensory aids.
 We have a minion fibre optic lamp which is a great help at bedtime.

 We have a torch with a range of tops with different dinosaurs so you can make shadows.
 I can’t find a link for the dinosaur one but the same brand also does a jungle theme torch.

 My favourite toy to pull out at bedtime has to be our liquid gel timer, its very soothing to watch and really helps my son to relax.
-You can see it in action on the video at the top of this post.

 A great present we got for my sons birthday was this LED light up writing board, it is fantastic for mark making practice.
 This can also be seen in action on the video.